jasonxfrazier/puddy/README.md

 # puddy
 a toolkit for spatial trajectory analysis

+hopefully its good